No Tomorrow (1957 film)

 No Tomorrow (Swedish: Ingen morgondag) is a 1957 Swedish drama film directed by Arne Mattsson and starring Jarl Kulle, Margit Carlqvist and Kolbjörn Knudsen.
 It was shot at the Centrumateljéerna Studios in Stockholm and on location in Helsinki and Porkkalanniemi on the Gulf of Finland.
 The film's sets were designed by the art director Bibi Lindström.
 It was adapted by Finnish writer Mika Waltari from his own novel of the same title.

 Synopsis

-During the Continuation War Finnish Captain Viktor Aaltonen it taken prisoner in Karelia and sent to a Soviet prisoner of war camp for many years.
+During the Continuation War, Finnish Captain Viktor Aaltonen is taken prisoner in Karelia and sent to a Soviet prisoner of war camp for many years.